eggsyntax/conway_life/README.md

 # conway-life

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch which implements Conway's Game of Life

 ## Usage